Qibocal: an open-source framework for calibration of self-hosted quantum devices: Introduction

 In Fig.~\ref{fig:scheme}, we show schematically the role of \Qibocal within the \Qibo framework.

-The paper is organized as follows.
+Overall, we want to emphasize the lack of an all encompassing calibration solution designed for self-hosted quantum devices.
+This problem is what \Qibocal tackles, and sets the stage for a calibration framework that is able to agnostically compare, and be deployed on, quantum devices regardless of accoutrements.
+To properly present this framework, the paper is organized as follows.
 In Sect.~\ref{sect:technical} we present a detailed overview of the \texttt{Qibocal} library as of version \texttt{0.1.0}.
 Sect.~\ref{sect:calibration} lists some of the characterization and calibration protocols available in the library.
 In Sect.~\ref{sect:applications} we showcase the capabilities of the library by presenting applications using \texttt{Qibo}.
 Finally, in Sect.~\ref{sect:outlook} we draw our conclusions and describe future developments.